-- You should not use etoposide if you are allergic to it.
+You should not receive this medicine if you are allergic to any formulation of amphotericin B.

-To make sure you can safely take etoposide, tell your doctor if you have kidney disease.
+To make sure amphotericin B is safe for you, tell your doctor if you have:

-- It is not known whether etoposide passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using etoposide.
+It is not known whether amphotericin B passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while using this medicine.

-Other drugs may interact with etoposide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all the medicines you use now and any medicine you start or stop using.
+Other drugs may interact with amphotericin B, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your health care providers about all medicines you use now and any medicine you start or stop using

 Your doctor or pharmacist can provide more information about amphotericin B